 You don’t have one.
 You’re not even sure what goes in one.

 This is a normal place to be.
 Most technical founders haven’t built a financial model before.
-The problem isn’t intelligence — it’s that startup finance has its own vocabulary and conventions, and nobody teaches them to you until someone asks for a spreadsheet you don’t have.
+The problem isn’t intelligence.
+It’s that startup finance has its own vocabulary and conventions, and nobody teaches them to you until someone asks for a spreadsheet you don’t have.

 Here’s how to go from zero to a credible financial model in a single afternoon.